CVE-2026-8996: CWE-862 Missing Authorization in revmakx Backup and Staging by WP Time Capsule

 Potential Impact

 An attacker with subscriber-level or higher access can obtain sensitive information from the decrypted SQL backup file, including password hashes and user credentials.
 This exposure can lead to further compromise of the WordPress site or user accounts.
-The vulnerability does not affect availability or integrity but has a high confidentiality impact.
-Exploitation requires prior administrative action to decrypt a backup, so the risk is conditional on that prerequisite.
+The vulnerability does not affect availability or integrity but results in a confidentiality breach.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until a fix is available, restrict subscriber-level access to trusted users only and monitor for any unauthorized access.
-Administrators should avoid decrypting backups unless necessary and remove decrypted backup files promptly after use.
+Until a fix is available, restrict subscriber-level access and higher to trusted users only.
+Administrators should avoid performing decrypt actions unless necessary and remove decrypted backup files promptly after use to minimize exposure.

 CVE-2026-8996: CWE-862 Missing Authorization in revmakx Backup and Staging by WP Time Capsule